M-arcus/cloudron-docs/knowledgebase/docs/hosting-provider.md

     ./cloudron-setup --provider generic --license <license>
 ```

 * Reboot and snapshot the server.
-Please **do not finish the setup by visiting https://<IP>**.
+Please **do not finish the setup by visiting https://IP**.

 * The above server snapshot can now be instantiated for each customer.
 Each customer can then visit `https://IP`
   to complete the installation.
-It is possible to pre-provision each customer Cloudron with a domain, backup configuration etc
-  using the script below.
+To pre-setup a domain, see the section below.

 ## Automatic provisioning